Managing Groups

 Figure 1: Groups Screen

-By default, TrueNAS hides the system built-in groups.
+By default, TrueNAS hides the built-in groups in the system.
 To see built-in groups, click the Show Built-In Groups toggle.
-The toggle turns blue and all built-in groups display.
+The toggle turns blue and shows all built-in groups.
 Click the Show Built-In Groups toggle again to show only non-built-in groups on the system.

 Adding a New Group